ewfx/aidel-oppenheimer/README.md

 ---

 Note
-The OPEN AI API key works for only 2 days.
+We uploaded the dataset we used for getting the outputs for low risk, moderate risk and high risk The OPEN AI API key works for only 2 days.
 The latest we generated was on 26th March.
 If any error comes when trying to send data kindly contact us.
 Rajahrushikesh.Swamy@wellsfargo.com
 Tanvi.Singh@wellsfargo.com